vareger/zksync-sdk-dart/README.md

 print(authTx);
 ```

-### Making transfer funds in zkSync
+### Transfering funds in zkSync

-Now after `Deposit` and `Unlocking` your account you can create second account and transfer some funds to it.
+After funds `Deposit`ed and account `Unlock`ed, you can transfer funds inside zkSync network.

-> Note that we can send assets to any fresh Ethereum account, without preliminary registration!
+> Please note, that it is possible to send assets within zkSync to any Ethereum address, without preliminary registration in zkSync!

-We're going to transfer 0.1 ETH
+In the example below, we're going to transfer 0.1 ETH

 ```dart
 final wallet = ...;